All Products

 }

-3. Enter CreateServiceLinkedRole as the policy name and click OK.
+3. Enter CreateServiceLinkedRole for the policy name and click OK.

-4. In the navigation pane on the left, choose Identities > Users.
-Find the RAM user in the list, click Add Permission in the Actions column.
+4. In the left-side navigation pane, choose Identities > Users.
+Find the target RAM user in the list, and click Add Permission in the Actions column.

-5. From the Policies list, select the CreateServiceLinkedRole policy that you created and click Grant permissions.
+5. In the Policies list, select the CreateServiceLinkedRole policy that you created and click Grant permissions.
+The RAM user can now create a service-linked role.

-5. After you configure all the required permissions, return to the Monitoring (Beijing) page, and use the RAM user to retry enabling Inference Logs.
+5. After configuring the required permissions, return to the Model Monitoring (China (Beijing)) page and retry enabling Inference Logs as the RAM user.

 Appendix